 In September, you will be excited at the opportunities to cheer on one of our local teams.
 This month, you can catch a professional baseball, football, or soccer game.
 You can also catch a football game at Cal Berkeley or at Stanford University.

-Both the SF 49ers and the Oakland Raiders play a couple of home games this month in the Bay Area.
+The SF 49ers play a couple of home games this month in the Bay Area.
 You can catch a 49ers game at their stadium in Santa Clara.
-The Raiders play just a short ride away in Oakland.

 The University of California at Berkeley football team is in action too.
 You can catch one of their games at their stadium just to the east of San Francisco.
 Stanford football also has a couple of home games this month at their stadium about 40 minutes south of SF in Palo Alto.